 BT: What is the craziest restaurant experience you have had while traveling?

 Sara: I don’t think I have ever had a really crazy restaurant experience.
 How boring is that!
 There have been amazing meals and bad meals.
 Discussions with restaurant staff about the menu using animal sounds and charades, with a side order of interpretive dance.
-I’ve had a waitstaff bring all sorts of raw/fresh/still alive product to my table to explain what an ingredient was.
+I’ve had a waitstaff bring all sorts of raw/fresh/still alive products to my table to explain what an ingredient was.
 Once a petite waitress hauled a giant gourd, roughly her size, from the kitchen to show me what I was eating.

-But there was this one time in Hong Kong where we ordered lobster sashimi.
+But there was this one time in Hong Kong when we ordered lobster sashimi.
 It was served with the meat of the lobster separated from the shell and sliced to eat between the head and tail on the plate.
 The chef and staff all came out to watch our reaction when it was served.
-My husband and I were thrilled, my son not so and refused to look at it.
+My husband and I were thrilled, but my son was not so and refused to look at it.
 The lobster’s eyes and antennae were still moving and twitching away as we ate.
 It was the freshest sashimi I have ever had.

 BT: You started as a backpacker!
 What advice do you have for people new to backpacking?

 If you have never backpacked before I suggest you do a trial run with a borrowed pack for a week or two before buying your own and heading off on that around the world trip.
-It gives you an idea of what not to take, what it is like living out of a pack, what features you like/dislike and how heavy they can be.
+It gives you an idea of what not to take, what it is like living out of a pack, what features you like/dislike, and how heavy they can be.
 Plus it gives you a taste of the lifestyle so you aren’t in for a rude shock when you head off.
 Some people are more cut out for backpacking than others.